gwens/ambient-explorer-react-elastic/Readme.md

 # Email Archive Explorer with React and Elasticsearch

-Application for searching and exploring the archives of Hyperreal's Ambient music mailing list:
+Application for searching and exploring the archives of Hyperreal's Ambient Music mailing list:

 https://ambient-explorer.ml